Skip to Content

 How to Finish Raw Edges Without a Serger

-Let’s look at why finishing raw edges matters, how to pick the right technique for your fabric, and what supplies you’ll need to get started.
+Let’s walk through why finishing matters, how to pick your approach, and what you’ll need to get started.

 Why Finish Raw Edges?